TIGER-AI-Lab/ABC/README.md

 ```

 ### Pretraining
 Coming soon!
 Our pretraining dataset is relatively large (~300 GB), so we are currently exploring how to offer downloading as easy as possible.
+Currently you can download the images in the pretraining from the `url` field in each row.

 ## Citation
 If you find this work helpful, please consider citing: